Available PhD research topics

 The Independent Research Group of Shinichi Nakajima focuses on probabilistic modelling and inference methods for multimodal, heterogeneous, and complex structured data analysis, providing ML tools that can incorporate multiple aspects of data samples observed under different circumstances, in efficient and theoretically grounded ways.

-The Independent Research Group “Intelligent Biomedical Sensing” led by Alexander von Lühmann develops miniaturized wearable neurotechnology and body-worn sensors and machine learning methods for unobtrusive sensing of signals from the brain and the body in the everyday world.
-The group focuses on multimodal analysis of physiological signals using bio-potentials (e.g., EEG) and diffuse optics (e.g., fNIRS).
+The Independent Research Group “Intelligent Biomedical Sensing” led by Alexander von Lühmann develops miniaturized wearable neurotechnology, body-worn sensors and multimodal machine learning methods for continuous and unobtrusive sensing of the embodied brain in the everyday world.
+The group focuses on multimodal analysis of physiological signals from diffuse optics (e.g., Diffuse Optical Tomography - DOT / functional Near-Infrared Spectroscopy - fNIRS) and from bio-potentials (e.g., Electroencephalography - EEG).

 The Research Training Group led by Stefan Chmiela focuses on Machine Learning for many-body problems, with particular focus on quantum chemistry.
 The group develops methods that combine fundamental physical principles with statistical modeling approaches to overcome the combinatorial challenges that manifest themselves when large numbers of particles interact.
 Research is centered around topics such as